Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions

 Nevertheless, its computation complexity of $O(N^3)$ and the large number of $2.4\times 10^5$ households in our real data would make the matching intractable.
 Therefore, we employed the above swapping procedure to reduce the commuting distance of the swapped households and the city as whole.

-In this case, after home swapping, the decrease in commuting distance fundamentally reduces traffic congestion, through the combined effect of a shorter traveling distance and a reduced number of motor vehicles used since some commuters may walk or cycle instead.
-An example of the impact of greedy home swapping (GHS) on individual households is illustrated in Fig. 1C-D. In Fig. 3A, we further show the average commuting distance over all commuters in the city based on the real data, after random and greedy home swapping, which we denote by $\dreal$, $\drand$ and $\dgreedy$ respectively.
-As we discussed before, $\drand = 2.83\dreal$, and after greedy home swapping, $\dgreedy = 0.5\dreal$.
+In this case, after home swapping, the decrease in commuting distance fundamentally reduces traffic congestion, through the combined effect of a shorter traveling distance, more dispersed departure times, and a reduced number of motor vehicles used since some commuters may walk or cycle instead.
+An example of the impact of Greedy Home Swapping (GHS) on individual households is illustrated in Fig. 1C-D. In Fig. 3A, we further show the average commuting distance over all commuters in the city based on the real data, after random and greedy home swapping, which we denote by $\dreal$, $\drand$ and $\dgreedy$ respectively.
+As we discussed before, $\drand = 2.83\dreal$, and after GHS, $\dgreedy = 0.5\dreal$.
 To better compare the benefits brought by different home swapping approaches later, we denote $\dreduce$ as the percentage decrease in the average commuting distance over all commuters, given by

 where $\bar{d}_{\rm real}$ and the $\bar{d}$ are the original and the new average commuting distance over all urban commuters before and after home swapping, respectively.
 After GHS, $\dreduce = 50.36\%$, which is a highly significant reduction.